-Injunctions remain a widespread legal practice which are used in a wide variety of cases and today it still is one of the most commonly sought (and granted) orders in the civil courts of England & Wales.
+Injunctions remain a widespread legal practice that is used in a wide variety of cases and today it still is one of the most commonly sought (and granted) orders in the civil courts of England & Wales.

-If you are considering taking out an injunction, have been served an injunction or simply want to know more about this particular piece of legislation, read on!
+If you are considering taking out an injunction, have been served an injunction or simply want to know more about injunctive relief, read on!

-We have put together a complete guide which covers everything from what an injunction is through to the various types available, injunction application processes and the potential costs.
-Discover when an injunction is awarded and what to do if you are served with an injunction.
+We have put together a complete guide that covers everything from what an injunction is through to the various types available, injunction application processes and the potential costs.
+Discover what to do if/ when an injunction is awarded and what to do if you are served with an injunction.